 This applies to all classical Italian language courses in our program.

-Reconcile your learning target with us.
+Reconcile your learning goals with us.
 The secretary’s office will be happy to help with questions and advise you to choose a language course for you.

 The currency in Italy is the EURO.
 There are banknotes in the denominations EUR 5, 10, 20, 50, 100, 200 and 500; coins are available in the denomination EUR 0.01, 0.02, 0.05, 0.10, 0.20, 0.50, 1.00 and 2.00.
 1 EUR is 100 Cent.
 The Euro has been the legal currency in Italy since 2002.
 It replaced the Italian Lira.